-(2) Column (e) reflects the market value of RSU awards using a stock price of \$62.22, \$63.34 and \$63.02, the closing price of our Common Stock on the NYSE on the last trading day prior to the vesting dates of each RSU.
+(2) Column (e) reflects the market value of RSU awards using a stock price of \$77.14, \$76.03 and \$77.75, the closing price of our Common Stock on the NYSE on the vesting date of each RSU, or on the last trading day prior to the vesting date if the vesting date was not a business day.

-Under the Severance Program, equity awards to our executive officers are subject to a double-trigger standard, whereby the executive would only be entitled to acceleration of his or her equity awards in the event of a "Qualifying Termination" within 14 days before, or two years following, a "Change of Control."
+Under the Severance Program, equity awards to our executive officers are subject to a double-trigger standard, whereby the executive would only be entitled to acceleration of his equity awards in the event of a "Qualifying Termination" within 14 days before, or two years following, a "Change of Control."
 In such an event, the executive would be entitled to acceleration of all unvested equity-based awards (including stock options and RSUs).
 In all other cases, the executive would not be entitled to any acceleration or continued vesting of his or her equity-based awards.
-In addition, the Severance Program does not provide for tax gross-ups, which certain of our executive officers had been entitled to under their employment letters before becoming subject to the Severance Program in 2009.
+In addition, the Severance Program does not provide for tax gross-ups.
 For more information about the Severance Program, see the caption "Employment and Other Agreements" in our Compensation Discussion and Analysis included in this Proxy Statement.